-Objective of IFRS 17
+The objective of IFRS 17

-IFRS 17 aims at standardizing the insurance accounting at a global level in order to improve comparability and increase transparency, in addition to providing users of financial statements with the information they require to assess the impact of insurance contracts on the insurer’s financial position, financial performance, cash flows and exposure to risk.
+IFRS 17 aims at standardizing insurance accounting at a global level in order to improve comparability and increase transparency, in addition to providing users of financial statements with the information they require to assess the impact of insurance contracts on the insurer’s financial position, financial performance, cash flows and exposure to risk.

 Scope of IFRS 17 Application

-- Insurance contracts, including re-insurance contracts issued thereby;
+- Insurance contracts, including reinsurance contracts issued thereby;

 - Re-insurance contracts maintained by the company.

-- Investment contracts with voluntary participation feature, provided that the insurer shall also issue insurance contracts.
+- Investment contracts with voluntary participation feature provided that the insurer shall also issue insurance contracts.